 On the United Kingdom subreddit, a question was posed: “Least favourite thing about living in the UK?”
 And one user replied with, “crab bucket mentality”.
 Crabs in a bucket is a metaphor for how people in a group will try to pull down those individuals down who are progressing beyond the group or improving themselves in some way.
 We do this through downplaying, criticism, discouragement, harsh words, and unkind actions.
 The crab back mentality is encapsulated by the phrase, “If I can’t have it, neither can you.”
 We are playing a curious game of ‘king of the hill’, where we think, speak, and act in ways that try to stop others from being able to look down at us all high and mighty.

-The crab mentality is the place where people hate being there but are struggling to get out of that place due to a variety of factors: personal circumstances, denial of the situation, excuse-making, fear, anxiety, a lack of discipline, a lack of motivation, energy or hope, and a general proclivity towards negative habits of thoughts and behaviours.
-Instead of speaking honestly about one’s own issues, people bring others down who are making progress.
+The crab mentality can manifest when people are dissatisfied with their situation but are struggling to get out of that place due to a variety of factors: personal circumstances, denial of the situation, excuse-making, fear, anxiety, a lack of discipline, a lack of motivation, energy or hope, and a general proclivity towards negative habits of thoughts and behaviours.
+Instead of speaking honestly about one’s own issues, people try to reduce the self-confidence of others who are making progress.

 I’m as guilty of this kind of mentality as much as anyone else (perhaps this has something to do with an aspect of British culture, as that answer on Reddit suggests).
 Reflecting on how I react to other people’s success, I hate to admit it, but I don’t always feel happy for them.
 In fact (and this makes me feel even more ashamed), part of me hoped they would fail (or will fail later on) so that at least there is the comfort – obviously immature and misplaced in nature – of a shared experience of falling behind or stagnation.
 Too often, words of congratulations and delight don’t seem to match how I actually feel inside.
 This is a common experience, though, where social etiquette represses the crab mentality.
 However, it’s easy to see this mentality expressed behind closed doors, in social situations where judging and gossiping take the forefront.